Your Guide to Limited Liability Company Registration in the Philippines

 Regularly monitor any changes in the law or new regulations regarding business registration in the Philippines.

-Sometimes, the SEC, DTI, LGU or BIR issue new rules and regulations, implement new laws, or abolish old ones – and it’s your responsibility to know these.
+Sometimes, the SEC, DTI, LGU or BIR issue new rules and regulations, implement new laws, or abolish old ones, and it’s your responsibility to know these.
 Attend seminars, undergo training, or continuously seek the advice of professionals.
 It’s not enough that you have a vast knowledge of how to register a business in the Philippines, you also have to stay updated.

-You might have complied with all the requirements in registering a business, but this does not guarantee that your business will not come across any future problems.
+You might have complied with all the requirements for registering a business, but this does not guarantee that your business will not come across any future problems.
 In a worst-case scenario, you may see your business’ permit or license being revoked because you did not follow how the new changes affect your business operations.

 Exploring the Diverse Business Structures in the Philippines